Gazans flee their homes after an Israeli evacuation order but have few places to go

 Crisis in Gaza worsens as residents try to flee

-On Friday, hours after the evacuation leaflets began to land, Dr. Hussam Abu Safiya, a doctor in the Karim Idwan hospital in northern Gaza, was still treating a stream of patients wounded in by airstrikes.
-His hospital, like others, have reached capacity and are running on generators with around a week's left worth of fuel supply.
+On Friday, hours after the evacuation leaflets began to land, Hussam Abu Safiya, a doctor in Kamal Adwan Hospital in northern Gaza, was still treating a stream of patients wounded by airstrikes.
+His hospital, like others, has reached capacity and is running on generators with around a week's worth of fuel supply left.

 "Most of the injured, they're all children, all children," he told NPR in a voice message.
 (Airstrikes have disrupted phone connectivity in Gaza.)
 "There's been evacuation orders.
 People have children, elderly.
 Where should they go?"

 There are also dwindling food and water supplies.
-The majority of Palestinians in Gaza no longer have access to safe drinking water, not even bottled water, said Hastings, United Nations resident coordinator for the Palestinian territories.
+The majority of Palestinians in Gaza no longer have access to safe drinking water, not even bottled water, said Hastings, the United Nations' resident coordinator for the Palestinian territories.

 U.S. pledges support to Israel, is working to get citizens out